T20X/notes/C++.md

 A (0x0x7fd1cc4ff8a0) 0
       primary-for C (0x0x7fd1cc514310)
 B (0x0x7fd1cc4ff900) 72 nearly-empty
-      vptr=((& C::_ZTV1C) + 88)
+      vptr=((& C::_ZTV1C) + 88) (note B got its own VPTR as it got diffrent functions )
 ```
 ## pointer adjustment

-can be done if suboject is at diffrent offset and does not require vptr.
+can be done if suboject is at diffrent offset and does not require vptr / virtual functions.
 Also can be done when you got non-linear subobject like B in
 class C : public A, public B {

+  For example if you want to get a pointer to B from a pointer to C!
+  obvisouly this pointer would need to be readjusted so that B members can be accessed through it

 ![](/images/c++/2023-08-26-15-49-41.png)